Doctor of Ministry

 • Integrative curriculum: The Doctor of Ministry program reflects the best of the seminary’s approach to a flexible learning experience by integrating theory with practice, peer interaction and a blend of online courses with on-campus intensives.

-• Designed for modern ministry: What issues are you facing in your ministry context?
-How might you create a new model to help resolve those issues?
-Saint Paul’s DMin degree helps you answer these questions and more with its focus on spiritual leadership in uncertain times.
+• Designed for modern ministry: What concerns do you have about your ministry context?
+How might you create a new model to help address those concerns?
+Saint Paul’s DMin degree helps you answer these questions and more with its focus on spirituality, innovation and adaptive leadership.

-• Advance your career: The program enables you to lead communities for social justice ministries, guide congregations in times of polarization and change, employ contextual analysis to respond to contemporary issues and explore theological/theoretical approaches to leadership — valuable skills that help you excel in your vocation.
+• Advance your career: The program enables you to focus on developing practices of contemplative spirituality that lead to being change-agents in the church and society — valuable skills that help you excel in your vocation.

 The Doctor of Ministry program takes an integrated approach that incorporates focused learning experiences representing Saint Paul’s long-standing commitment to a theological action-reflection model.
 Structured with a common core, the curriculum includes: